NWIFCA Potting Permit Byelaw 2020

-The NWIFCA Potting Permit Byelaw 2020 has been sent to the Marine Management Organisation (MMO) for Q&A prior to being sent to Defra for confirmation by the Secretary of State.
+The NWIFCA Potting Permit Byelaw 2020 was sent to the Marine Management Organisation (MMO) on 17 July 2020 for Q&A prior to being sent to Defra for confirmation by the Secretary of State.
 During this process the byelaw may be subject to minor amendment, but NWIFCA is now inviting stakeholders who pot for whelks from registered and licenced fishing vessels to apply for track record and permits, using the whelk track record application form and Category One permit application form.

 Under the process for assigning whelk track record, applications for both whelk track record and permits must be made within six months from the date of submission of this byelaw for approval.

 Should a person consider that they have a legitimate claim to a track record for whelks but that they fall marginally outside of the NWIFCA track record eligibility criteria, they may appeal to a panel using the Whelk Track Record Appeal Form.

 The NWIFCA is carrying out this administrative exercise now to ensure the byelaw can be practically implemented as swiftly as possible once the Secretary of State confirms the byelaw.

 Applicants may also make their applications for crab and lobster permits, and nephrops permits and the same time.
 There is no time limit on when applications for these permits can be made.